darrenpritchard/darrenpritchard/README.md

 Hi, I’m @darrenpritchard.
 I am:
-- I’m interested in Cybersecurity, hacking, scripting, front-end and back-end programming.
+- Studying cybersecurity, hacking, scripting, front-end and back-end programming.
 - Currently a student at Old Dominion University and studying for a bachelors in Cybersecurity.
 - For all inquiries related to this account, the best way to reach me is via my email at Darren.C.Pritchard@proton.me.
 <!---